Sink overflowing

 Use a Drain Snake

-If the clog is deeper in the pipes, use a drain snake or auger to clear the blockage.
+If the plunger doesn't work, use a drain snake or auger to manually remove the clog from the drain pipe.

 Frequently Asked Questions